 Build a support network, share your experiences and learn from others.

 Expand your network at Children’s Hospital Boston.
 Networking is key to a successful career!
 Often, whom you know is important to helping you up the career ladder.
 Your mentoring group can also be a source of reagents and novel collaborations, as well as friendship!

 Get advice on alternate career paths.
 PIs often only really know about their own career choice, and while they can provide great assistance with an academic path, they fall short when it comes to switching to industry/biotech/government/journalism/etc. The PDA also has a career development committee devoted to setting up opportunities to meet with, and hear from, people from alternative careers.

 BE A MENTOR!
-Share your valuable experiences and life lessons, make an impact on the professional development of young research fellows and become a mentor!
-Contact us at at firstname.lastname@example.org
+Share your valuable experiences and life lessons and make an impact on the professional development of young research fellows!
+To be a mentor, contact us at firstname.lastname@example.org